 The Threat Of Termites Is Real In Kansas City, And It's Measured In Dollars

-It is unlikely that you will come across a termite colony, because they live underground.
+It is unlikely that you will encounter a termite colony because they live underground.
 So, it's hard to imagine that they could be attacking your most important investment – your home – as you read this.
 But there's a good chance that they are.
 Every year, more than 5 million U.S. homeowners discover a termite problem.
 It's more common than the damage caused by storms, fires, and earthquakes, and yet its costs are rarely covered by homeowner's insurance.

 The Green Answer To Termite Control In Kansas City

 Most Kansas City residents prefer an environmentally-responsible option to termite control, as long as the treatment is safe and effective.
-The Sentricon termite bait system meets both of these requirements; it is designed to prevent environmental exposure and can be removed if desired.
+The Sentricon termite bait system meets these requirements; it is designed to prevent environmental exposure and can be removed if desired.
 The Sentricon termite bait system was registered by the U.S. Environmental Protection Agency under the Reduced Risk Pesticide Initiative and is the only termite control product ever to receive the Presidential Green Chemistry Challenge Award.
 As a green product, the Sentricon termite bait system gives you peace of mind in more ways than one.

 Homeowners In Kansas City Prefer The Sentricon Termite Bait System

-People prefer the Sentricon Termite Colony Elimination System to any other brand when it comes to protecting their homes from termites.
-In fact, it has protected more than two million structures, including the Statue of Liberty, the White House, the Alamo, and many other national treasures.
+People prefer the Sentricon Termite Colony Elimination System to any other brand when protecting their homes from termites.
+It has protected more than two million structures, including the Statue of Liberty, the White House, the Alamo, and many other national treasures.

-If termites are present on your Kansas City property, the highly trained pest professionals at ZipZap Termite & Pest Control will use the Sentricon termite bait system to eliminate the colony and prevent future infestations.
+If termites are present on your Kansas City property, the trained pest professionals at ZipZap Termite & Pest Control will use the Sentricon termite bait system to eliminate the colony and prevent future infestations.
 This is made possible by placing stations in the soil around your home.
 The bait system is less disruptive and more effective than traditional methods.